vonhraban/docs-1/pages/api.md

 Handlers are HTTP handlers which manage request routing.

 The default handler uses endpoint metadata from the registry to determine service routes.
-If a route match is not found it will fallback to the API handler.
+If a route match is not found it will fallback to the "rpc" handler.
 You can configure routes on registration using the [go-api](https://github.com/micro/go-api).

 The API has the following configurable request handlers.